Twentieth Air Force: Korean War

-Modern era
+Reactivation from the 1990s

 Minuteman missile combat crew in 2006.

 Twentieth Air Force was reactivated on 1 September 1991 as a component of Strategic Air Command and located at Vandenberg AFB, California.
 Its mission was the responsibility for all land-based Intercontinental Ballistic Missiles (ICBM)s.
 20th Air Force's rebirth came at a time when America's nuclear forces were entering a decade of unprecedented force reductions and changes.
 Spawned by the Cold War's end and the breakup of the Soviet Union, these changes reshaped the basic fabric of the nation's nuclear deterrent forces.

 In the decades since its reactivation, 20th Air Force has experienced four major command identities.
 After one year in Strategic Air Command and another year in Air Combat Command, 20th Air Force was moved under Air Force Space Command in 1993.
 December 2009 marked the final transition of 20th Air Force to the newly created Air Force Global Strike Command.
 Twentieth Air Force Headquarters' changed its location in 1993, moving from Vandenberg AFB, Calif., to its current home at FE Warren Air Force Base, Wyoming.
 Today 450 Minuteman III missiles remain on alert.

+Status in the 2020s

 Twentieth Air Force headquarters is unique in that it has dual responsibilities to Air Force Global Strike Command and United States Strategic Command.
 As the missile Numbered Air Force for AFGSC, 20th Air Force is responsible for maintaining and operating the Air Force's ICBM force.
 Designated as STRATCOM's Task Force 214, 20th Air Force provides on-alert, combat ready ICBMs to the president.
-Combined with the other two legs of the Triad, bombers and submarines, STRATCOM forces protect the United States with an umbrella of deterrence.